10 Effective Tips to Reduce Water and Sewer Bill

 On average, a lawn needs to be watered twice a week, especially during the summer months.

 One way to reduce the water usage of your sprinkler system is to add a Rain Sensor that prevents it from opening automatically when it starts to rain.
-The amount of savings on your water bill will depend on the level of annual rainfall your region gets.
+The savings on your water bill will depend on the annual rainfall your region gets.

 8. Adopt Water-saving Dishwashing Practices